imazen/resizer/BuilderExtensions.md

 class, which in turn derives from `AbstractImageProcessor`.
 The `AbstractImageProcessor` class serves two purposes:

- 1. It defines 53 virtual methods which indvidual extensions can override as needed.
+ 1. It defines 53 virtual methods which individual extensions can override as needed.
 9 of these methods are for acquiring or beginning the overall process, and the remaining 44 are individual steps of the resizing process.